stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pWaitSemaphores = NativeObject.toArray(semaphores);
 ```

-Finally we construct the stage masks which for some reason is a pointer-to-integer array:
+Finally we construct the list of stage masks (which for some reason is a pointer-to-integer array):

 ```java
 int[] stages = list.stream().map(Entry::getValue).mapToInt(Integer::intValue).toArray();